Skip to main content

 PROFESSIONALISM MONITORING – Examine the level of professionalism expressed within customer communications (internal).

-QUEUE MANAGEMENT – Intelligent routing of digitally submitted cases to the best qualified resources based on case contents, known customer information, and other available resources (internal).
+QUEUE MANAGEMENT – Intelligent routing of digitally submitted cases to the best qualified resources based on case contents, known customer information, and available resources (internal).

 SENTIMENT ANALYSIS – Analysis of unstructured customer data to identify levels of customer satisfaction (internal).